IvannKurchenko/blog-exploring-so-tags-trends/blog/BLOG.md

 - Posts creation - present in `Posts.xml` file and `CreationDate` field;
 - Votes creation - present in:
   - `Votes.xml` file and `CreationDate` field;
-  - `Posts.xml` file and `Score` field that reflects sum all votes;
+  - `Posts.xml` file and `Score` field that reflects the sum all votes;
 - Comments creation - present in:
   - `Comments.xml` file and `CreationDate` field;
   - `Posts.xml` file and `CommentCount` field that number of all comments;

-There is an overlap in between votes and comments history and summary numbers in scope of a post.
+There is an overlap in between votes and comments history and summary numbers in the scope of a post.
-So which one shall history of voting or commenting be taken into account?
+So which one shall the history of voting or commenting be taken into account?

 Let's begin with votes and see what is the dynamics of voting.
-To make it we can calculate date difference between post `CreationDate` and votes `CreationDate`:
+To make it we can calculate the date difference between post `CreationDate` and votes `CreationDate`:
 ```python
 posts_votes_df = pd.merge(posts_creation_df, votes_creation_df, left_on='Id', right_on='PostId', suffixes=('_post', '_vote'))
 votes_months_difference_seq = ((posts_votes_df['CreationDate_vote'] - posts_votes_df['CreationDate_post']).dt.days / 30).round()